lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Great!
 But the table headers aren't informative.
-We set them using the renaming function, using the argument header and providing the names of each column.
-Here we added a single column called Characteristics.
+We set them using the renaming function and the header argument, then providing the names of each column.
+Here let's name only one column as Characteristics.

 ---